Yankees vs. Red Sox Player Props Betting Odds

 Torres Stats

-- Torres has 59 hits with eight doubles, a triple, 10 home runs, 27 walks and 27 RBI.
-He's also stolen six bases.
+- Torres has eight doubles, a triple, 10 home runs, 28 walks and 27 RBI (60 total hits).
+He's also swiped six bases.

 Torres Recent Games